figure002/setlyze/src/doc-src/source/user_manual.rst

     The P-value for the test.

 Chi squared
-    The value the chi-squared test statistic.
+    The value the Chi-squared test statistic.

 df
     The degrees of freedom of the approximate chi-squared distribution